 Treinen gets Nats' closer job; Pelfrey cut

-In this Sept.
 24, 2016 file photo, Washington Nationals relief pitcher Blake Treinen delivers in the ninth inning of a baseball game against the Pittsburgh Pirates in Pittsburgh.
+Treinen will start the season as ... .

 Comments